 Lancashire FA have been participating to the Ibercup Estoril in Portugal since 2016.
 In 2017, the most successful edition for the Northern County FA, they participated for a 2nd time in a row.

 Lewis Smith, the County’s Referee Development Officer, said: “The tournament as a whole was superbly run and I was pleasantly surprised by that standard and quality of not only the football but also the other match officials.
 Because of this our referees benefitted greatly and came away from the tournament as much more accomplished referees than when they arrived.
 I hope that this can be the start of an annual thing between ourselves and I am already planning to bring over a group of referees to one of your tournaments next year”.

-Lincolnshire FA are another regular at the Ibercup Estoril, having sent their groups of referees for the past four editions since 2013.
+Lincolnshire FA are another regular at the Ibercup Estoril, having sent their groups of referees for many editions since 2013.

 Liverpool FA was one of the first ever County FAs of England to take part to events organised by “Tournaments Abroad”.
 They started sending their group of up-and-coming referees to various editions of the Ibercup in 2012, and have continued ever since.
 In addition to this their own Gordon Johnson, has been an important figure in the development of the same tournaments, acting as Referee Manager during many editions, in both Spain and Portugal.